 - Arrange on a parchment- or Silpat-lined baking sheet about an inch apart.

 - Cover and let sit out for about an hour and a half.
-(See Notes)

-- Serve hot or warm
+- Serve hot or warm.

-Thank you for spending some time here today.
-Have a lovely day.
+Thanks for spending some time with me today.
+Take care, and have a lovely day.